dysartcoal/DataPipeline_AirflowSparkEMR/README.md

 There were two DAGs implemented in airflow:

  * the first to check for the data sources required to create port dimension table and then create the port, age and duration dimension tables which are slow changing dimension tables that do not require to be changed for each new month which is processed.
  * the second to check for the data sources required to create the visit_fact table and then create the date dimension table and the visit_fact table and check the validity.
+This dag was scheduled to run on a monthly basis with catchup so that the historical data could be processed.

  These are illustrated in the diagrams below: